9nee/r/immergrok-changelog.md

 ### I *haven't* touched

 Most of the XaeModules-modules are intact, completely.
 Even I'm scared of them for now.
-So: BetterPms, BetterPlaylist, customSettingsModal, customUserlist, moreLayoutOptions and soundNotifications.
+So: BetterPms, BetterPlaylist, customSettingsModal, customUserlist, moreLayoutOptions and ~~soundNotifications~~.

 I'll fix them if they break, but they're each a whole dev cycle on their own to fix and keep up to standard..